On the Benefits of Active Data Collection in Operator Learning: Introduction

 \subsection{Related Works}

+Recent work by \citet{musekamp2024active} considers active methods for operator learning.
+However, in contrast to our approach of using linearity of the solution operator and the distributional family of interest, their methods rely on estimating uncertainty and identifying coreset.
+Additionally, their study is purely empirical and lacks theoretical guarantees.
+In a similar spirit, \citet{li2024multi} study using active learning to select input functions from multiresolution datasets to lower the data cost.

+On the theoretical side, a closely related work is by \citet{kovachki2024data}, who allow for active data collection strategies.
+However, the upper bound in \citep[Theorem 3.3]{kovachki2024data} is derived assuming that input functions \(v_1, \ldots, v_n\) are drawn i.i.d. from \(\mu\).
+Their proof, based on standard empirical risk minimization (ERM) analysis, achieves a convergence rate that, at best, matches the Monte Carlo rate of \(n^{-1/2}\).
+Moreover, their lower bounds apply to both active and passive data collection strategies, suggesting that, for the nonparametric operator classes considered by \citet{kovachki2024data}, active learning provides no clear advantage over passive approaches.
+Exploring whether an adaptive data collection strategy, informed by the covariance of \(\mu\) and targeting smaller subclasses within these broad nonparametric classes, could yield faster convergence rates remains an interesting direction for future research.

-The work most closely related to ours is \cite{boulle2023elliptic}, which shows that exponential convergence rates are possible for learning the solution operator of elliptic PDEs (which are linear).
-However, there are several key differences between their results and ours.
-First, their result requires a stronger control over the Hilbert-Schmidt norm of the operator $\mathcal{F}$, whereas we only require control over the operator norm.
-It is worth noting that the Hilbert-Schmidt norm of an operator can be arbitrarily larger than the operator norm.
-Second, their estimator uses the specific structure of $\mathcal{F}$, particularly the Green's function associated with $\mathcal{F}$, whereas we assume only black-box access to $\mathcal{F}$ through an $\varepsilon$-approximate oracle.
-Lastly, while both results include a term measuring the quality of training data ($\varepsilon$ in our bound and $\Gamma_{\varepsilon}$ in theirs), their definition of $\Gamma_{\varepsilon}$ is more technical and less intuitive.
-That being said, their guarantee is stronger as their upper bound holds uniformly for any $L^2$-integrable input function, while our guarantees hold only in expectation for functions drawn from the distribution $\mu$.
+Additionally, \citet{boulle2023elliptic} shares our objective of achieving faster convergence rates for PDEs with linear solution operators, but there are notable differences between their results and ours.
+First, their approach requires stronger control over the Hilbert-Schmidt norm of the operator \(\mathcal{F}\), whereas we only require control over the operator norm.
+Notably, the Hilbert-Schmidt norm can be arbitrarily larger than the operator norm.
+Second, their estimator uses the specific structure of \(\mathcal{F}\), particularly the Green's function, while we rely on black-box access to \(\mathcal{F}\) via an \(\varepsilon\)-approximate oracle.
+Lastly, although both approaches introduces a term measuring the quality of training data (\(\varepsilon\) in our bound and \(\Gamma_{\varepsilon}\) in theirs), their definition of \(\Gamma_{\varepsilon}\) is more technical and less intuitive.
+However, their guarantee is stronger, as their upper bound applies uniformly to any \(L^2\)-integrable input function, whereas our guarantees hold in expectation for inputs drawn from the distribution \(\mu\).